vmware/vic-product/docs/user_doc/vic_vsphere_admin/set_up_ops_user.md

 #### Create VCH Wizard

 1. In the **vSphere user credentials** text box, enter the user name for an existing vSphere user account.

-    The user account must have ready-only non-propagating permissions on the datacenter in which you are deploying the VCH, or be a member of a user group on which you have manually configured the correct permissions.

 2. Enter the password for the specified user account.

 #### vic-machine Options